 While THC is a psychoactive cannabinoid (this is a fancy term for "it gets you high"), CBD is not - you may feel relaxed and less stressed, but you will not feel euphoria or the other effects of THC.
 In fact, CBD can actually counteract or "smooth out" some of the less attractive effects of THC - such as anxiety and paranoia - by blocking certain receptors.

-Scientific research suggests that CBD, which calms the nervous system and serves as an anti-inflammatory, has a wide range of health benefits and is a potential treatment for anxiety, depression, addiction, sleep disorders, epilepsy, schizophrenia, arthritis, heart disease, nausea, pain, Parkinson's, PTSD -- this is in addition to a wide range of anti-cancer cell growth studies.
+Scientific research suggests that CBD, which calms the nervous system and serves as an anti-inflammatory, has a wide range of health benefits and is a potential treatment for anxiety, depression, addiction, sleep disorders, arthritis, nausea, pain and more.
 Which begs the question: is CBD mother nature's miracle supplement?